Rabbit-Company/Passky-Website/README.md

 ## Installation
 #### Passky.org
-1. You can just visit https://passky.org
+1. You can manage passwords right thru https://passky.org website
 #### Self-hosted
 1. Drag and drop all files to public_html folder (Root folder of your domain or sub-domain) on your hosting provider
 2. Now you can visit your domain and you would see Passky login page